 The World Is Your Oyster

-82%* of ICE graduates who want a job, get a job!* The ICE Career Services department has a full-time staff that placed 499 externs in 292 establishments across the country in 2013.
-Career Services also helps with initial and ongoing job placement assistance, including weekly alumni newsletters alerting you to hundreds of available job opportunities.
+82%* of ICE graduates who want a job, get a job!* ICE has a full-time career services team that placed 565 externs in 314 establishments across the country in 2014.
+Even after graduation, we provide alumni with ongoing job placement assistance, including weekly alumni newsletters alerting you to hundreds of available job opportunities.

 Attention!
 Get Started Now in Three Easy Steps